-With over 30 years experience in the industry and the ability to provide customers with top quality doors we have given you qualified advice on how to care for your doors, the end result, if you use our tips, is a fantastic looking door for your home.
+With over 30 years’ experience in the industry and the ability to provide customers with top quality doors we have given you qualified advice on how to care for your doors, the end result if you use our tips, is a fantastic looking door for your home.

-When fitting wooden doors, such as oak, mahogany and pine, it is important that you apply the correct treatments to ensure your product realises its full potential in terms of look and durability.
+When fitting wooden doors, such as oak, mahogany and pine, it is important that you apply the correct treatments to ensure your product realizes its full potential in terms of look and durability.
 Doors are generally supplied to you already sanded.
 However, during fitting, they generally acquire some wear and tear.

-It is always best to (where possible) add the finishing coat of decoration to doors after they have been hinged/fitted, especially Exterior doors.
+- It is always best to (where possible) add the finishing coat of decoration to doors after they have been hinged/fitted, especially Exterior doors.

-When sanding, always go with the grain of the wood to avoid leaving scratches, if using sandpaper (rather than wire wool) fold the edges over and use this folded edge to prevent the sharper cut edge of the paper going into the grain and causing a splinter.
+- When sanding, always go with the grain of the wood to avoid leaving scratches, if using sandpaper (rather than wire wool) fold the edges over and use this folded edge to prevent the sharper cut edge of the paper going into the grain and causing a splinter.

 In our experience wire wool gives a better finish and you don't run the risk of scratching the glass if your hand slips.

-Before applying anything to a new softwood door, coat any knots in the wood to seal them and stop resin bleeding through to the new coating on the door.
+- Before applying anything to a new softwood door, coat any knots in the wood to seal them and stop resin bleeding through to the new coating on the door.
 If the door has not been pre-treated with a preservative, then you can do this by applying a clear wood preserver.